jhoerr/box-csharp-sdk-v2/readme.markdown

 ## Known Issues

-+ Support for several features is planned but not yet available, including removing a user from an enterprise.
++ Support for several features is planned but not yet available, including Trash and OnBehalfOf.
 + Long-polling of events is not currently supported due to limitations in the underlying request model.

 ## Usage Example